 Christian Science U.S. Military Chaplain Program

-The First Church of Christ, Scientist trains and provides chaplains to the U.S. Military.
+The First Church of Christ, Scientist, trains chaplains for the U.S. Military.
 A Christian Science Chaplain is a commissioned military officer serving as a Protestant Chaplain in the Armed Forces.
-The training program is comprised of three major components: formal seminary education, regular training under the auspices of The Mother Church, and practical field experience.
+The training program comprises three major components: formal seminary education, regular training under the auspices of The Mother Church, and practical field experience.

 Proud to Serve the Cause

-The Albert Baker Fund is proud to partner with The Mother Church to provide scholarships for a chaplain’s seminary training at Boston University School of Theology.
+The Albert Baker Fund is proud to partner with The Mother Church to provide scholarships for TMC chaplains’ seminary training (master’s degree) at Boston University School of Theology.

 How to Apply